Le lien vers cette page a été envoyé avec succès aux destinataires.

 Who shall I contact

-Before deleting the voter, the mayor must contact him to provide him within 15 days proof that his inclusion on the communal list is still well justified.
+But before delisting you, the mayor must ask you to provide him, within 15 days, proof that your registration on the lists of his commune is still well justified.

-After that, if the mayor decides to delete the voter, he must inform the voter of his decision by sending him a letter (notification) within 2 days.
+After that, if the mayor decides to write you off, he must inform you within 2 days, by mail (notification).

-It is possible to challenge the mayor's decision by making a mandatory prior administrative appeal, then, if necessary, a litigation.
+You can challenge that decision by making a prior administrative appeal mandatory, and then, if necessary, a litigation.

-To challenge the mayor's decision, you must make a prior administrative appeal in front of electoral lists control board of the commune.
-This administrative remedy is essential in order to then be able to bring a contentious appeal before the court.
+To challenge the mayor's decision, you have to make a prior administrative appeal to the commission of control of the electoral lists of the commune.
+This is essential in order to be able to bring an action before the court, if necessary.

 - Your name, address, date and place of birth